norlove/BigQuery-Continuous-Queries-Demo/README.md

 BigQuery continuous queries are SQL statements that run continuously, allowing you analyze incoming data in BigQuery in real time.
 You can insert the output rows produced by a continuous query into a BigQuery table or export them to Pub/Sub or Bigtable.

-Documentation on BigQuery continuous queries can be found [HERE](https://cloud.google.com/bigquery/docs/continuous-queries-introduction), and a blog which provides context of BigQuery continuous queries can be found [TO-BE-ADDED].
+Documentation on BigQuery continuous queries can be found [HERE](https://cloud.google.com/bigquery/docs/continuous-queries-introduction), and a blog which provides context of BigQuery continuous queries can be found [HERE](https://cloud.google.com/blog/products/data-analytics/bigquery-continuous-queries-makes-data-analysis-real-time).

 Be sure to request your project(s) be allowlisted for BigQuery continuous queries by submitting [this request form](https://docs.google.com/forms/d/e/1FAIpQLSc-SL89C9K997jSm_u3oQH-UGGe3brzsybbX6mf5VFaA0a4iA/viewform).